A silly shot of me with my Emily Dickinson Museum short with the Emily Dickinson form I typeset for the Emily Dickinson broadside.

 Got a new print done at the Bow & Arrow Press.
 This one is called Path of the MER-A Rover “Spirit” and represents the 6-year lifetime of the Spirit rover on Mars as it skirted craters and made its way to the Columbia Hills.
 The craters on the plains are printed in PANTONE warm Red

 The end of another semester, one started out with a rash of missed classes because of crazy winter weather, but slowly managed to unfold into a pretty successful time, if stressful.
 So to celebrate the end, and to enjoy a nice clean press room thanks to my Extension School students, I ran a couple of

-The gray line in the middle represents all of the sounds used in the English language as coded through the International Phonetic Alphabet.
+Here’s a quick cellphone shot of my new letterpress piece, “The Sounds of English”: The gray line in the middle represents all of the sounds used in the English language as coded through the International Phonetic Alphabet.
 The top and bottom lines, the title of the piece in the IPA and in English orthography, are

 Another fun thing that happened in January, we had a Friday seminar at the Bow & Arrow Press for Open Letters, a publication of the Graduate School of Design at Harvard.
 Ten students and the instructors came out and we put together some lovely prints using lead, linoleum and photopolymer.

 Snapshot of the broadside I ran for the founding of the Seamus Heaney suite at the Adams House residence hall at Harvard.
 Heaney, an Irish poet, was a well-known guest at the House during the 80s and 90s, and his favorite suite is being outfitted in memory of his visits.